 Turning Peel – Turning pizza is essential in a small oven, due to one side of the pizza being really close to the heat source.
 So in order to get a nice evenly cooked pizza, you’ll need to rotate it while cooking.
 This is where a turning pizza peel comes in handy.
 GI Metal make a nice turning pizza peel.

 Dough Cutter – A great tool for portioning your dough.
 Using a dough cutter makes it easy to cut and scrape dough on your work surface resulting in less waste.

 Cleaning Scraper – Used for cleaning, yes.
-But also good for scraping those crusted bits of food that contain loads of great flavor that are stuck to your cooking equipment.
+But also good for scraping those bits of food that contain loads of great flavor that stick to your cooking equipment.

 Pizza Cutting Wheel – You could use a knife to cut your pizza, but this often makes a bit of a mess.
 So get perfectly cut pizza every time with a pizza cutting wheel.

 Dough Trays – This might not seem very important, but to make great pizza you should learn to make your own dough.
 This process requires you to let the dough rest and rise.
 A nice set of dough trays makes this so much easier to manage.

 Following the popularity spike and to accommodate the demand, there are numerous outdoor pizza oven brands available.
 Only the greatest outdoor pizza ovens will be reviewed on my list.
 But be aware there are lots of low-budget, low-quality brands with great marketing.